falkr/teampy/docs/email-rats.md

 The results file is the one Teampy created when grading the RAT.
 This also means it only sends an email to the students that participated in that specific RAT.

+You can specify with the flag `--testonly` that Teampy is just storing HTML files that contain the email contents in a folder called *emails*.

+    rat email results.xlsx --testonly

+In this way you can have a look at the email before anything is sent out.

 ## About Sending Email